May 17, 2023

 With the drastic shift from traditional to digital media, social media has become a huge part of our daily lives.
 Like it or not, social media impacts everyone's life in a certain way.
 It has also brought numerous improvements to our personal and professional lives.
 If you are an influencer, social media manager, small business owner, a fashion store, a freelancer, no matter who you are, social media still has a role to play in your life.

 With more than 3.8 billion active users and 90% of them using social media as a marketing tool, the competitiveness of various social media platforms keeps increasing.
 To maintain a consistent and effective on these social platforms, one needs a strong social media branding strategy.
-One of such strategies is to create your brand's social media aesthetic.
+One of such strategies is learning how to create a brand aesthetic.
 This is one of the most effective social media branding strategies that allow you to communicate your brand's tone and style while effectively establishing a remarkable social media presence.

-So, how do you create a social media brand aesthetic and amp up your social media branding strategies?
+So, how does one learn how to create a brand aesthetic and amp up your social media branding strategies?

 Let's first start by understanding brand aesthetics.